clean-code-craft-tcq-1/test-for-analytics-Padmashree-DJ/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write "Breach exists" from the values provided when Breach is detected.
+4. Measure number of breaches when the breaching happens over a period of time with respect to RTC.
+5. Check Trend is recorded when the reading was behaving according to rules of trend setting.
+6. Check Notification is sent when a week is passed.
+7. Check the notifcation has returned with NULL data when the CSV file is empty.
+8. Check that the exception is thrown when recorded Timestamp does not alighn with Real time clock.

 (add more)